usnistgov/MATS/docs/source/Generating Parameter Line lists.rst

 Generate HITRAN and Initial Guess Line lists from HAPI Call
 -----------------------------------------------------------
-The next section of the example contains a function and function call teh output a MATS compatible line list.
-NOTE: The line mixing term that the fitting script wants has a subscript with the nominal temperatures included in the dataset.
-I have been adding these columns by hand to the .csv by copying and pasting.
-Code can be updated to do this manually.
+The next section of the example contains a function and function call where the output is a MATS compatible line list.
+NOTE: The line mixing term MATS needs has a subscript with the nominal temperatures included in the dataset.
+These columns can be added by hand to the .csv by copying, pasting, and renaming the generated line mixing column.
+Code can be updated to do this as well (DF['y_air_296'] = DF['y_air'].copy()).

 .. code-block:: python

    def HITRANlinelist_to_csv(isotopes, minimum_wavenumber, maximum_wavenumber, tablename = 'tmp', filename = tablename, temperature = 296):

-		"""Generates two .csv files generated information available from HTIRAN.
+		"""Generates two .csv files containing information available from HTIRAN.
 		The first line list matches the information available from HITRAN (_HITRAN.csv) and the second supplements the HITRAN information with theoretical values and translates into MATS input format (_initguess.csv)